System

 The System module contains functions and constants that don't fit in many other places.

-• uptime returns the amount of time passed since the application was started (in microseconds).
-Also aliased as delta.
+show_settingsraises the keybinding menunprocreturns the number of processor threadsmemoryreturns the total amount of memory available in the machineuptimereturns the amount of time passed since the application was started (in microseconds).
+Also aliased asdelta.

 Platform Detection